Dissatisfaction with claims decision

 The request for revision must be mailed to the Patient Insurance Centre’s address or submitted electronically.

 Instructions for lodging an appeal are attached to each claims decision.
 If you are dissatisfied with the claims decision, you may refer the issue to the Traffic Accident and Patient Injury Board or to a court of law.
 The Board will process the request free of charge.

 The task of the Traffic Accident and Patient Injury Board is to issue recommendations in patient injury cases.
 A Board recommendation may be requested by the claimant, the party engaged in the health and medical care, or the Patient Insurance Centre.
 The Board may also issue a recommendation during court proceedings on request of the court or the parties involved.

 In a situation where a claimant, whose claim has been accepted, requests a Traffic Accident and Patient Injury Board's recommendation solely regarding the amount of compensation, the Board may evaluate the case in terms of the compensation criterion on its own initiative as well.
 This procedure is based on the Patient Insurance Act, section 41.

 The claimant may bring an action against the Patient Insurance Centre at the District Court of Helsinki or at the district court of the locality where the claimant is domiciled or a permanent resident.
 The action may also be brought at the district court within whose jurisdiction the event occasioning the injury took place or the neglected event ought to have taken place or the injury became apparent.

 An action against the Patient Insurance Centre must be brought within three years of the date on which the claimant has been informed of the decision in writing.
-The period for filing a suit is based on the Insurance Contracts Act (543/1994).
+The period for filing a suit is based on the Patient Insurance Act, section 53.